If Aaron Ramsey was English he’d have 80 caps for his country.

 Because we might well be talking about the most under appreciated midfielder in the Premier League.

-Last night Ramsey showcased yet another example of breathtaking finishing in Arsenal’s 4-1 drubbing of CSKA Moscow.
+Yesterday Ramsey showcased yet another example of breathtaking finishing in Arsenal’s 5-1 drubbing of Fulham.

 But we really shouldn’t be that surprised by the audacity of the strike.